ujuadimora-dev/FunTime-Quiz/README.md

 **Form Testing**

-The form on the contact Home page was tested to ensure it functioned as expected when correct data was input and when incorrect data was input.
+The form on the  Home page was tested to ensure it functioned as expected when correct data was input and when incorrect data was input.
 The following test scenarios were covered:

 _Scenario One - Correct Inputs_